openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### How are the test directories organized?

+For mostly historical reasons, the OpenJDK tests are grouped into three test suites: `test/hotspot/jtreg`, `test/jdk` and `test/langtools`.

+* Tests in the `test/hotspot/jtreg` test suite are organized according to the system component.

-Tests are generally organized following the structure of the Java API.
-For example, the `test` directory contains a `java` directory that has subdirectories `lang`, `io`, `util`, etc.
+* Tests in the `test/jdk` test suite are generally organized following the structure of the Java API.
+For example, the `test/jdk` directory contains a `java` directory that has subdirectories `lang`, `io`, `util`, and so on.

   Each package directory contains one subdirectory for each class in the package.
-Thus tests for `java.io.FileInputStream` can be found in `java/io/FileInputStream`.
+Thus tests for `java.io.FileInputStream` can be found in `test/jdk/java/io/FileInputStream`.

   Each class directory may contain a combination of single-file tests and further subdirectories for tests that require more than one source file.

+* Tests in the `test/langtools` test suite are organized according to a combination of the tool or API being tested.

 ### What is the test root directory?

-The "test root directory", or "test suite root directory" is the root directory of the overall test suite.
+The _test root directory_, or _test suite root directory_ is the
+root directory of the overall test suite.
-In OpenJDK terms, this means either of the "jdk/test/" or "langtools/test/" directories in an OpenJDK forest.
+In OpenJDK terms, this means a directory like `test/jdk` or `test/langtools` in a recent OpenJDK repo.

-The "test root directory" for any test is determined by finding the smallest enclosing directory containing a marker file called TEST.ROOT.
+The test root directory for any test is determined by finding the smallest enclosing directory containing a marker file called TEST.ROOT.
 The TEST.ROOT file can also be used to define some global properties for the test suite.